Pryz/kafka-training/README.md

 ### Consume from lab42 topic

+Easy to produce but also easy to read from that topic :

 ```
 /opt/kafka/bin/kafka-console-consumer.sh --bootstrap-server localhost:9092 --topic lab42 --from-beginning
 ```

 ### Audit cluster (list topics, leaders, ...)

+`--describe` command will list you all the current topic and the leader and replicas of every partitions :

 ```
 /opt/kafka/bin/kafka-topics.sh --zookeeper zk:2181 --describe
 ```

+In production you will want to use the option `--under-replicated` to list all the under replicated partitions.

+Really good article about replication : [https://www.confluent.io/blog/hands-free-kafka-replication-a-lesson-in-operational-simplicity](https://www.confluent.io/blog/hands-free-kafka-replication-a-lesson-in-operational-simplicity)

 ### Add two brokers in the cluster

+Let's scale the cluster by adding 2 more Kafka brokers :

 ```
 docker-compose scale kafka=3
 ```

+Within Zookeeper (using the ZK browser), you will get details about each Broker : [http://localhost:4550/?path=brokers%2Fids](http://localhost:4550/?path=brokers%2Fids)

 ### Add partitions to lab42 topic

+We have 3 brokers now, let's scale the topic and add more partitions :

 ```
 /opt/kafka/bin/kafka-topics.sh --zookeeper zk:2181 --alter --topic lab42 --partitions 3